-To what extent the concepts efficiency, effectiveness and efficacy are used in the International Journal of Managing Projects in Business?
+To what extent are the concepts of efficiency, effectiveness and efficacy used in International Journal of Managing Projects in Business?

-How are the terms efficiency, effectiveness and efficacy used in project management among academicians based on academic literature; among professionals based on non-academic literature; and in other fields (e.g. pharmacology)?
+How are the terms ‘efficiency’, ‘effectiveness’ and ‘efficacy’ used in project management among academicians based on academic literature, among professionals based on non-academic literature, and in other fields (e.g. pharmacology)?

-What is our overall impression on the use of the three concepts in the field of project management?
+What is our overall impression of the use of the three concepts in the field of project management?

 Methodology

-This paper is mostly based on literature study on the use of the concepts project efficiency, effectiveness and efficacy within the project management area.
-In addition, it considers the interpretations of those three concepts suggested in the academic and non-academic literature.
-This literature review study is based on “systematic review”.
-It is scientific, replicable and an evidence-based methodology which minimises bias (Tranfield et al., 2003).
-This research is considered secondary, as this is a literature review (Cook et al., 1997).
+This paper is based on a systematic literature study.
+According to Petticrew (2001), systematic reviews are not just big literature reviews, but address specific issues.
+Being systematic reduces bias in the selection and inclusion of studies.
+It is a scientific, replicable and evidence-based methodology which minimises bias (Cook et al., 1997; Tranfield et al., 2003).
+We have focused on the use of the concepts of project efficiency, effectiveness and efficacy within the project management area.
+In addition, we consider interpretations of those three concepts suggested in the academic and non-academic literature.

-A comprehensive search of the literature was conducted with a particular emphasis on three project management journals (International Journal of Managing Projects in Business, Project Management Journal and International Journal of Project Management).
-Although not limited to the three, the study also targeted the various project management journals, project management associations, and their publications concerning the three terms over a longitudinal period.
-The second source of literature was found by manipulating Google Scholar and Books search terms, this was particularly useful locating non-academic literature and early essays, which are not contained within the academic libraries.
+David Gough (2007), Director of the EPPI-Centre, describes a nine-phase process for systematic reviews:

+(1) Establishing the review question.

+(2) Defining inclusion and exclusion criteria.

+(3) Articulating the search strategy, including information sources.

+(4) Screening the articles to see if they meet the inclusion and exclusion criteria.

+(5) Reporting the results of the search strategy, usually through a flowchart.

+(6) Extracting relevant data from included studies.

+(7) Assessing the methodological quality or rigour of the included studies.

+(8) Synthesising, either quantitatively or qualitatively, the collective evidence of theincluded studies.

+(9) Drawing conclusions and communicating these findings in a manner which isrelevant to the readership.

+The study is conducted in four phases.
+The first phase involved searching the words ‘efficiency’, ‘effectiveness’ and ‘efficacy’ in all articles in selected journals; the second was a qualitative search of the same articles, aiming to understand how the terms ‘project efficiency’, ‘project efficacy’ and ‘project effectiveness’ are used.
+Thirdly, another intensive literature review was carried put in other literatures in the field of project management.
+Lastly, we complemented the review by including theories from deep searches with Google Scholar to check how the three concepts are used in other fields.

-This study intends to improve an understanding of how the concepts project efficiency, effectiveness and efficacy have developed over an extended period in project management, highlighting practices, essentially how have those three concepts used by academicians and professionals.
-First, we made quantitative search on the International Journal of Managing Projects in Business; by downloading all the articles, make counting of the words “efficiency”, “efficacy” and “effectiveness”.
-We made count table includes all the 351 articles and the number of appearance of each of the three terms in each article.
-We found that 96 articles do not contain any of those three terms, so they were excluded.
-Then we disregarded the articles where those 3 terms appear only in the reference list.
-Second, for the remaining articles, we did qualitative selection, where we checked the use of those three terms and their context; we selected 27 articles where the terms were used more than ten times, and reflecting the context that they have been used in it.
-At last, a second qualitative review was done, where we checked the use of the terms “project efficiency”, “project effectiveness” and “project efficacy”, and make sum-up table how these three concept were defined for each article.
+Firstly, we conducted a quantitative search of International Journal of Managing Projects in Business, downloading all the articles and counting use of the words ‘efficiency’, ‘efficacy’ and ‘effectiveness’.
+We created a count table including all the 351 articles and the number of appearances of each of the three terms in each article.
+We found that 96 articles contained none of the three terms, so they were excluded (exclusion included articles using project management success for efficiency and project success for effectiveness).
+We then disregarded the articles where the three terms appeared only in the reference list.

+Secondly, for the remaining articles, we performed qualitative selection, where we checked use of the three terms and their context; we selected 27 articles where the terms were used more than ten times, reflecting the context in which they had been used.
+Following this, a second qualitative review was conducted where we checked use of the terms ‘project efficiency’, ‘project effectiveness’ and ‘project efficacy’ and created a summary table of how the three concepts were defined in each article.